mjkloeckner/arduino-bare-metal-blink/README.md

 # Arduino Bare Metal Blink Example

-Very simple program to blink the built-in led of an arduino without using any external libraries only one C file `main.c`
+Very simple program to blink the built-in led of an arduino (UNO/Nano, not tested with other boards) without using any external libraries, only one C file `main.c`

 ## Dependencies